-In AD 875, 65-year-old Armen Firman launched himself in a prehistoric hang glider from the Mount of the Bride near Cordoba, Spain, and drifted for a few moments before contacting the ground more vigorously than he had planned.
-He survived his injuries ("Aahh!
-I wrenched my back!") and, according to Philip Hitti in History of the Arabs, became "the first man in history to make a scientific attempt at flying."1 variety of people.
-Progress was cumulative.
-Tomorrow's entrepreneur learned from yesterday's failure and today's partial success.
+One discovery, one invention changes everything.
+Consider the airplane.
+For centuries, people had a hunch that human flight was possible.
+No one knows when the first effort was made.
+In AD 875, 65-year-old Armen Firman launched himself in a prehistoric hang glider from the Mount of the Bride near Cordoba, Spain, and drifted for a few moments before contacting the ground.
+He survived his injuries and, according to Philip Hitti in History of the Arabs, became "the first man in history to make a scientific attempt at flying."